 As part of our growth strategy, we have expanded the malls which we own and developed greenfield projects in an effort to increase our GLA and the revenues generated by our malls.
-Our expansions and developments are as follows: (i) on April 28, 2009, we completed the expansion of Shopping Iguatemi Caxias do Sul; (ii) on September 21, 2009, we completed the expansion of Goiânia Shopping; (iii) on September 30, 2009, we completed the expansion of NorteShopping; (iv) on July 7, 2010, we completed the expansion of West Shopping; (v) on October 5, 2010, we opened the greenfield project of Sete Lagoas Shopping; (vi) on November 25, 2010, we opened the greenfield project of Via Brasil Shopping; (viii) on April 28, 2011, we completed the expansion of Tamboré; (ix) on November 24, 2011, we completed the expansion of Campo Grande; (x) on November 29, 2011, we opened the greenfield project of Mooca Plaza Shopping; (xi) on April 20, 2012, we completed the expansion project of Shopping Recife; (xii) on May 24, 2012, the greenfield project of Shopping Estação BH; and (xiii) on October 8, 2012, we completed the expansion project of Center Shopping Uberlândia.
+Our expansions and developments are as follows: (i) on April 28, 2009, we completed the expansion of Shopping Iguatemi Caxias do Sul; (ii) on September 21, 2009, we completed the expansion of NorteShopping; (iv) on July 7, 2010, we completed the expansion of West Shopping; (v) on October 5, 2010, we opened the greenfield project of Sete Lagoas Shopping; (vi) on November 25, 2010, we opened the greenfield project of Granja Vianna Shopping; (vii) on April 27, 2011, we opened the greenfield project of Via Brasil Shopping; (viii) on April 28, 2011, we completed the expansion of Tamboré; (ix) on November 24, 2011, we completed the expansion of Campo Grande; (x) on November 29, 2011, we opened the greenfield project of Mooca Plaza Shopping; (xii) on April 20, 2012, we completed the expansion project of Shopping Recife; (xii) on May 24, 2012, the greenfield project of Shopping Estação BH; and (xiii) on October 8, 2012, we completed the expansion project of Center Shopping Uberlândia.